OSU-Cascades-CS331-Spring-2024/programming-assignment-1-search-Autoro/README.md

 Optimal Solutions: 0
 ```

-Iterative deeepening depth-limited search by far performed the worst.
-I suspect, due to the high number of actions that could be taken at each city, IDDLS's ability to find a solution quickly was greatly hindered.
-The likely high number of iterations it had to perform caused its average explored, expanded, and maintained stats to be incredibly high.
+Iterative deeepening depth-limited search was by far the worst performer.
+IDDLS's ability to find a solution was likely hindered by the high number of actions that could be taken at each city.
+This probably caused it to perform many iterations before it found the target.
+As a result, its average explored, expanded, and maintained stats were considerably higher than the other searches.
 It also never found an optimal solution.

 ```
 Method: ucs